Jackrose320/Automod-Classifier/README.md

 3. Then, run classify_post.py with the necessary JSON files added (and the output JSON changed).

+## What does this do?

+This program takes details for a postgreSQL database that has "post" fields, and creates a json of the post content and post IDs.
+From there, it turns this data into a json.
+The classifier reads this json for the post content and declares each post as being "bannable" or not.
+It gives this label to a new "is_bannable" label in the same json file, corresponding to each post!

 ## Dataset:
 [Larry Freeman multi-lingual Set](https://www.kaggle.com/datasets/larryfreeman/toxic-comments-french-spanish-german-train) *478713 data points!*